buzzn/broker-evaluation/api.md

 `POST /challenges/quit`

 Quits a challenge.
-This can be used to abort a running challenge or acknowledge the failure or success of a ended challenge.
+This can be used to abort a running challenge or acknowledge the failure or success of an ended challenge.

 Parameters:
 - `id` (int): The id of the challenge to quit.